openfisca/openfisca-doc/en/install.md

 This means that OpenFisca is correctly installed on your machine.

 The next step for you is to read the [Coding the legislation](../coding-the-legislation/index.html) section to know how to write legislation.

+> If you want to use your local installation as an API (instead of importing it in python scripts), install **OpenFisca Web API** with [these instructions](https://github.com/openfisca/openfisca-web-api#install).

 ## Without Conda